GLOBAL MARKETS-Europe woes, US earnings season hit shares, euro

 more work to do.

-but I think the road ahead is still long and it's uphill,"
+months, but I think the road ahead is still long and it's

 The IMF, one of Greece's main lenders, said in a report that